purelb/purelb/content/install/install/_index.md

 ## Installation from Manifest

-A Manifest is simply a conconated set of yaml files that install all of the components of PureLB.
-The key installed commponents are:
+A Manifest is simply a concatenated set of yaml files that install all of the components of PureLB.
+The key installed components are:

 1. PureLB Namespace.
 A namespace is created and annotated for all of the Purelb components
-2. Custom Resource Defination.
+2. Custom Resource Definition.
 PureLB uses two CRD's for configuration
 3. Sample/Default configuration.
-The default Purelb configuration and one sample Service Group configuraiton are added
+The default Purelb configuration and one sample Service Group configuration are added
 4. Allocator deployment.
 A deployment with a single instance of the allocator is installed on the cluster
 5. lbnodeagent daemonset.
 By default lbnodeagent is installed on all nodes.